-The Board decides the level of dividend in consultation with, or taking consideration of, various stakeholders, including the management and delegation advisers of the Company's ultimate parent company, Marsh & McLennan Companies, Inc..
-The amount and timing of a dividend may vary from time to time, and is influenced by factors such as:
+The Board decides the level of dividend in consultation with, or consideration of, various stakeholders, including the management of the Company's ultimate parent company, Marsh & McLennan Companies, Inc..
+The amount and timing of a dividend is influenced by factors such as:

-- the Company's working capital requirements to sustain its business plans, - the Company's Regulatory Capital requirements - the Company's future capital investment needs, and - the Company's excess financial resources.
+- the Company's working capital requirements to sustain its business plans; - the Company's Regulatory Capital requirements; - the Company's future capital investment needs; and - the Company's excess financial resources.